 Label, Label, Label

-Commercial dryers are usually larger than home dryers so you may be able to put two loads of wet laundry in one dryer.
-As you load the clothes into the dryer, fluff each piece of clothing by giving it a quick shake.
-They will dry more quickly and with fewer wrinkles.
-Be sure you... get everything in the dryer before you start it up.
-Opening and closing the door loses heat and time.Continue to 9 of 9 below.
+Commercial dryers also are usually larger than home dryers, so you might be able to put two loads of wet laundry into one dryer.
+As you load the clothes into the dryer, fluff each item by giving it a quick shake.
+This will allow the clothing to dry more quickly and with fewer wrinkles.
+Also, be sure you get everything in the dryer before you start it.
+Opening and closing the door loses heat and time.